 Veterinarians and their teams spend a large portion of their days educating clients.
-Most of us believe that if you educate pet owners about general pet health and care, the chances of their pets developing preventable illnesses will decrease.
+Educating pet owners about general pet health and care can decrease the chances of their pets developing preventable illnesses.

 Here are five ways we can step up our client education game and help clients take an active role in their pet’s daily healthcare.

 1. Use push notifications to highlight monthly prevention topics